Grand Canyon National Park Backcountry Permits

 - North Rim: Roads and services remain closed for the winter until May 15th.

-- Jun, Jul, and Aug: These are DANGEROUSLY hot!
+- Jun, Jul, and Aug: DANGEROUSLY hot!
 Temperatures in the bottom of the canyon can exceed 120 F (49 C).
 Even when hikers stop walking, not being able to get out of the sun and heat can be deadly.
 Rangers and experienced hikers recommend avoiding the canyon in the summer.

 - Sep, Oct, and Nov: Summer heat and thunderstorms begin giving way to drier, more moderate temperatures with potential snow storms and icy trails late in the season.